FSRA Licensed Advisor · Mon–Sat · 9 AM–9 PM EST

 What is visitor insurance?

-Visitor insurance is emergency medical insurance for people who are not covered by a Canadian provincial health plan — tourists, parents and grandparents visiting family, and new immigrants waiting for provincial coverage.
+Visitor insurance is emergency medical insurance for people who are not covered by a Canadian provincial health plan — tourists, parents and grandparents visiting family, and new immigrants not yet enrolled in provincial coverage.
 It helps pay for unexpected emergency medical care during the trip, subject to the policy wording.

 Is visitor insurance mandatory in Canada?